Chapter Two of The Story of Rick and Marla’s Wedding Aboard the

 watched from above.
 Don't you hate people who are perfect?

-We played a couple more songs for our guests to dance to, but due to our
+three songs for our guests to dance to.

 picture, so I organized everyone and took them downstairs to the Centrum.